 Tax on Pensions

 Pensions received by an ordinarily resident individual are also taxable in Gibraltar.
-Where pension income is sourced outside Gibraltar and taxed in the country of source but is not received in Gibraltar, the income is not taxable in Gibraltar.
+Where pension income is sourced outside Gibraltar and taxed in the country of the source but is not received in Gibraltar, the income is not taxable in Gibraltar.

 Pensions received from pension funds approved by the Commissioner of Income Tax are taxed at 0% in respect of individuals aged 60 or over.